 Poppy Seed Chicken Casserole is a classic comfort food.
 So delicious and absolutely indulgent with a buttery cracker crumb crust.
 Everyone loves your basic Poppy Seed Chicken Casserole!
 I was looking for a version that was a true casserole, in that it contained a starch for maximum meat-stretching power.
 I also wanted to make a version that was more accessible and “basic” but still had the crispy crunchy layer of the classic.
 I’ve renamed my everyday version: Poppy Seed Chicken and Rice Casserole.

-In this recipe I’m using my Homemade Cream of Mushroom Soup, but I’ve always used your standard store-bought cream of mushroom soup in the past so I’m sure you’ll have success either way.
+In this recipe I’m using my Homemade Cream of Mushroom Soup, but I have used your standard store-bought cream of mushroom soup in the past so I’m sure you’ll have success either way.